MWEE Training

 - MWEE 201: This course builds off the information from MWEE 101 and provides more in depth instruction on how to plan your own MWEE or refine an existing MWEE.
 Emphasis is placed on planning and conducting outdoor investigations, student-led action, and incorporating student voice.
 By the end of the course, participants will complete an Environmental Literacy Model (ELM) to describe their MWEE, connect it to standards and curriculum, and plan out the procedures used to guide student-directed investigations and action projects.

-MWEE Case Study Videos
+MWEE Videos

 You can find all of the MWEE case study videos that are featured on this website on the Chesapeake Bay Program’s MWEE Playlist.
 People love to see examples of MWEEs in action, so consider how you can incorporate these videos into your training.
+The North American Association for Environmental Education also hosts MWEE videos that can support understanding of the framework.